avinetworks/avi-helm-charts/README.md

 #### Pre-requisites

 To Run AKO you need the following pre-requisites:
- - ***Step 1***: An Avi Controller with a vCenter cloud.
+ - ***Step 1***: Configure an Avi Controller with a vCenter [cloud](https://avinetworks.com/docs/18.2/installing-avi-vantage-for-vmware-vcenter/).

  - ***Step 2***:
-     - Make sure a PG network is part of the NS IPAM configured in the vCenter cloud.
+     - Make sure a PG network is part of the NS IPAM configured in the vCenter

  - ***Step 3***: If your POD CIDRs are not routable:
     - Create a VRF context object in Avi for the kubernetes controller.